Creating a rhythm for the term: Starting, staying and finishing well

 Students and teachers navigate a unique rhythm throughout the year, working in intense bursts during term time and then enjoying space to rest and recover in holidays.
 During my time working in schools, I have realised how important it is to master this rhythm so we stay motivated, purposeful, and optimistic and arrive at the end of the term buoyant.
 To do this, requires preparation and deliberate practice.

-students walking together through campus
+Students walking together through St Andrew's College campus

 In this short blog post, I have outlined some ideas about what actions students and staff can take to start, stay and finish well each term.
 This is a long list so you should choose to focus on those actions that resonate with you.